firozzorif/My-Portfolio/README.md

-Got it!
-Here's the updated README with your email and the link to your live portfolio:

----

 # My Portfolio

 Welcome to my personal portfolio project!
 This repository showcases my skills, projects, and experiences as a developer.
 It is designed to highlight my abilities in web development, including front-end and back-end technologies.
 The portfolio serves as both a personal introduction and a demonstration of my work.